 Who should read your books?

 People who like the above mentioned genres.
 People who want to see romance portrayed for people other than the normal male + female = monogamous dynamic.
-Though, those relationships are in there, too.
+Those relationships are in here, too, but they are not the example.
 People who like to see what life might be like in our world for creatures made for another world.

 How can I read the first half of this series?

-The first portion of the series will be published as e-book(s) and are/will be available for purchase.
+The first portion of the series will be published and will be available for purchase.
 We are actually also working on prequel stories to share.
 As we wrote about our characters, we began wondering why they reacted and acted as they did and so we then went backward into their history to further develop them.
-We will likely share those tales at some point, though I’m not sure they will be freely given as part of the series, handed over as a bonus to patrons, or sold traditionally.
+We will likely share those tales and publish the “current timeline” of stories very soon.